 And theeeennnnn the daily reflections (DR), OH.
 MY.
 GOSH.
 Look.
 Just look.

-If you only knew what the year 2018 has looked like for me, your mind would be blown just as much as mine is by this DR. It’s really quite amazing and hard to put into words but I’m going to try as this blog unfolds.
+If you only knew what the year 2018, 2019 and 2020 has looked like for me, your mind would be blown just as much as mine is by this DR. It’s really quite amazing and hard to put into words but I’m going to try as this blog unfolds.

 I have so much I want to share and I know it’s been a while.
 Let me reassure YOU that I’m still here and I still haven’t picked up a drink.

 I want to also reassure you..well..no, I guess this will be the first time I’m saying it: I really don’t care to talk about my marijuana usage any longer…for now anyway.
 Is it still part of my life?
 Yes.
 Does it rule my life or my recovery for that matter?
 No. Will I mention it again?
 Probably.
 Why?
 Because it’s still a PART of the story.
 That’s why.